luxonis/depthai-docs-website/source/pages/faq.rst

 What Hardware-Accelerated Capabilities Exist in DepthAI and/or megaAI?
 ######################################################################

+The DepthAI system is a node-and-graph pipeline builder.
+Below are the hardware-accelerated nodes that exist in this builder.

 Available in DepthAI API Today:
 *******************************

-- Neural Inference (e.g. object detection, image classification, etc., including multi-stage inference, e.g. `here <https://youtu.be/uAfGulcDWSk>`__ and `here <https://github.com/luxonis/depthai-experiments/tree/master/gen2-gaze-estimation#gen2-gaze-estimation>`__)
+- Neural Inference Node, which is compatible with OpenVINO (e.g. object detection, image classification, etc., including multi-stage inference, e.g. `here <https://youtu.be/uAfGulcDWSk>`__ and `here <https://github.com/luxonis/depthai-experiments/tree/master/gen2-gaze-estimation#gen2-gaze-estimation>`__)
 - Stereo Depth (including median filtering) (e.g. `here <https://youtu.be/sO1EU5AUq4U>`__)
 - Stereo Inference (with two-stage, e.g. `here <https://youtu.be/eEnDW0WQ3bo>`__)
 - 3D Object Localization (augmenting 2D object detectors with 3D position in meters, e.g. `here <https://youtu.be/cJr4IpGMSLA>`__ and `here <https://youtu.be/SWDQekolM8o>`__)